tocalabs/toca-docs/src/projects/apps/authentication.md

 A **Role** is a named permission that can be placed on resources or content to restrict the level of access e.g. `Manager`, `Contributor`, `Viewer`.

 A **Group** is a collection of one or more roles and a user is assigned to one or more groups.
-Some examples of groups might include `Head of Department`, `Senior Engineer`, `Junior Engineer`.
+Some examples of groups might include `Line Managers`, `Senior Engineer`, `Junior Engineer`.

 A user can then have one or more groups assigned to them and the roles are additive, meaning a user will always have every role from all the groups they are assigned to.